 - Developing a complete land use plan, which will highlight everything from commercial space to open space

 - Consulting with city planners and implementing the final plan

 - Revising the final plan as needed

-Once a land use plan is created, you may need to revise it every five years or so to make sure that it doesn’t become too outdated.
-While the length of time it takes for a land use plan to be created and reviewed can vary significantly, you can expect creation of a proper land use plan to take at least a few months.
+Once a land-use plan is created, you may need to revise it every five years or so to make sure that it doesn’t become too outdated.
+While the length of time it takes for a land-use plan to be created and reviewed can vary significantly, you can expect the creation of a proper land-use plan to take at least a few months.
 When you need the plan to be reviewed, this process can take an additional 2-6 months.